thakurtejveer/services/README.md

 c) Implement the handleError (read angular HttpClient documentation for error handleing)
 d) In component, get the error message if there is no data coming.

-#5-Routing and Navigation: Steps are as follows
+#5-Routing and Navigation- Steps are as follows
 a) Generate project with routing options (if the project is existing and routing is not been injected at the time of creation project in angular)
 	1-In index.html, add a base tag, <base href="/">
 	2-Create new file, app-routing.module.ts and configure the different routes.